-Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help
+Mariah Carey’s Estranged Sister Claims She’s Living In Poverty, Says Diva Won’t Help: ‘She Abandoned Me’

 After the attack, Mariah’s sister revealed that she had to undergo spine surgery and had to remove most of her teeth.
 Alison recalled how she had a hard time eating and even lost her self-confidence.

-Despite the desperate need to buy $3,900 false teeth, Alison claimed that Mariah and the rest of her family have not offered to help her.
+Despite the desperate need to buy a $3900 false teeth, Alison claimed that Mariah and the rest of her family have not offered to help her.
 She added that the singer did not even bother to help her with groceries.

 “None of my family help me out — not for the teeth or for groceries or anything.”